jpg6453/food-factory/README.md

 ### Home Page

 **Hero Image**
-- This was selected because it perhaps reflects the postion many visitors to the site find themselves.
+- This was selected because it perhaps reflects the position many visitors to the site find themselves.
 They are ready to cook and have the basic tools and ingredients to hand but are lacking inspiration.

 **Get Inspired Section**
-- takes a sample of 4 recipes from the database when the page loads using ```aggregate``.
+- Takes a sample of 4 recipes from the database when the page loads using ```aggregate```.
 This provides a snapshot of the range of recipes and hopefully provide, as the name suggests some inspiration for the user.
 - For each recipe, an image of the recipe is displayed with the prep time, skill indicator and recipe name underneath.
 <div align="center">
 <img src="static/readme-img/recipe-card.png" alt="Recipe Card" >